-Germany, a country country in Western Europe, stretches in the south from Austria and in the north to North and Baltic Sea.
-This is a country of beautiful and diverse landscapes of forests, mountains and rivers.
-Its capital, Berlin, is a modern city with waste cultural heritage and bustling art and nightlife scene.
-It is a home to famous Brandenburg Gate, the Reichstag parliament building and many sites related to WWII.
+Germany, a country in Western Europe, stretches in the south from Austria and in the north to the North and Baltic Sea.
+This is a country of beautiful and diverse landscapes of forests, mountains, and rivers.
+Its capital, Berlin, is a modern city with a vast cultural heritage and bustling art and nightlife scene.
+It is home to the famous Brandenburg Gate, the Reichstag parliament building, and many sites related to WWII.

 Germany is famous for its castles, world-known classic music composers, car industry, beer, sausages, and bread products, and famous Octoberfest in Munich.